lukevalenta/cv/index.md

 `BlackHat EU 2018` In search of CurveSwap: Measuring elliptic curve implementations in the wild.
 [(slides)](assets/files/curveswap-slides.pdf){:.noprint}
 <br>
-`BlackHat EU 2018, EuroS&P 2018` In search of CurveSwap: Measuring elliptic curve implementations in the wild.
+`EuroS&P 2018` In search of CurveSwap: Measuring elliptic curve implementations in the wild.
 [(slides)](assets/files/curveswap-slides.pdf){:.noprint}
 <br>
 `CCS 2017` May the Fourth Be With You: A Microarchitectural Side Channel Attack on Several Real-World Applications of Curve25519.